popejoy/spurs/README.md

 <p align="center">
   <img src="https://user-images.githubusercontent.com/6342355/29278014-c89e3266-8113-11e7-8da3-c8412a20359b.jpg" border="5"/>
 </p>
+The SPurS program calculates a Psi-value (Fig.1) for each site in a protein alignment, and the results can be visualized in SPurS plots (Fig.2, below) by using the [Genomic Hyperbrowser SPurS tool](https://hyperbrowser.uio.no/spurs).

-My program to detect these shifts across different groups of species, *SPurS* is designed to elucidate proteins that are enriched for changes that segregate between taxonomic groups.
-Sites driving these changes are likely involved in speciation, or divergence between species, and are thus highly informative from a functional evolution perspective.
+When compared to a matched simulated dataset, these results can be compared to determine whether proteins are enriched for SPurS sites.
+These sites are likely involved in speciation, or divergence between species, and are thus highly informative for evolutionary genomics.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/6342355/29278013-c8766952-8113-11e7-9f67-0c728ec9d973.jpg" width="650"/>